The Big Short (film): Historical accuracy

 David McCandless's visual blog Information is Beautiful deduced that, while taking creative license into account, the film was 91.4% accurate when compared to real-life events, calling it a "shockingly truthful film" with "very little dramatization or fakery."

 Movie critics with backgrounds in finance also commented on the film.
 Many agreed with the public that The Big Short was entertaining and engaging, but also terrifying.
-Glenn Kenny reported that the film accurately got the message across that even though the lives of the characters were not interconnected, their stories were.
+Glenn Kenny reported the film accurately got the message across how even though the lives of the characters were not interconnected, their stories were.
+The film's epilogue echoes professional comments on the wake of the 2008 collapse: "while profits ran high, the demands for regulation and oversight were minimal and disregarded in pursuit of ever-increasing returns."

 While the general plot of the film is the same as the book, many of the character names have been changed.
 For example, Steve Eisman has become "Mark Baum" and Greg Lippmann has become "Jared Vennett".
 Some biographical information has also been slightly modified.

+Meredith Whitney's story was featured prominently in Lewis's book based on her highly pessimistic 2007-08 analysis of banks in general and Citigroup in particular (her report on Citi led to the CEO's resignation and the stock dropping over 90%).
+Yet Whitney's narrative was entirely omitted from the film, drawing criticism from The Washington Post.

-Eisman has said that he respects Carell's portrayal but that it was not 100 percent true to his real character.
-Speaking to The Globe and Mail, Eisman said, "Eliminate my sense of humor and make me angry all the time, and that's [Carell's] portrayal.
-It's accurate enough, but it's not really me."
+Eisman said he respects Carell's portrayal but also added it was not entirely accurate in reflecting his real character.
+Speaking to The Globe and Mail in 2016, Eisman said, "Eliminate my sense of humor and make me angry all the time, and that's [Carell's] portrayal.
+It's accurate enough, but it's not really me.".
+However, in a September 2025 post to his YouTube channel discussing which movie scenes were most accurate and which featured creative license, Eisman recalled how after reading the transcript of his interview with the Financial Crisis Inquiry Commission from 2010, he reassessed Carell's portrayal: "I read my whole transcript, my entire interview...
+You know, Steve Carell was right.
+I was that angry.
+I was so angry at what Wall Street had done."

+In 2016, Reason Magazine wrote a review affirming the accuracy of the ensuing government bailouts stating, "these banks acted knowing Uncle Sam would bail them out if their bets went bad.
+Downside risk is meaningless when someone else takes the loss."

 The film, along with The Wolf of Wall Street, had a brief resurgence in the wake of the January 2021 GameStop short squeeze as the events shown in the films provided reference points for what was happening with the GameStop and related stocks.